Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 PST members and GREENGAGE Observers (GOs)

 #### Objective
-The core objective of this mission is to get the community of observers, their collaboration process management, the tools and reources needed for the succesful execution of the thematic co-exploration ready for operation.
+The core objective of this task is to get the community of observers, their collaboration process management, the tools and reources needed for the succesful execution of the thematic co-exploration ready for operation.
 It will entail completing the following steps:
 - Select GREENGAGE tools and knowledge assets to co-produce thematic co-exploration
 - Agree on indicators, metrics and methods for measurement needed
 - Define data protocol to be used in thematic co-exploration